-Fellows are also required to submit formal reports about their fellowships throughout the year (at the 3-month mark, the 6-month mark, and at the conclusion of the fellowship) as well as photos and an article for PiAf’s bimonthly newsletter, the Fellows Flyer.
+Fellows are also required to submit formal reports about their fellowships throughout the year (at the 3-month mark, the 6-month mark, and at the conclusion of the fellowship) as well as participate in PiAf communications through the bimonthly Fellows Flyer newsletter, Fellow Instagram Takeovers or Digital Story Telling Project.
 PiAf Fellows whose posts are sponsored are required to submit updates about their post to the sponsor.

 Fellows may also be asked to assist PiAf in other ways, such as offering guidance to prospective Fellows or providing additional feedback or information about their location, fellowship, or organization.

 Overall, Fellows should remember that PiAf is not simply a placement service.
 PiAf provides ongoing support to Fellows both during and after the fellowship period and hopes that Fellows will likewise remain engaged with the program.

 The Princeton in Africa experience is an investment on the part of each Fellow, each host organization, and PiAf.
 Financial arrangements vary with each fellowship, but generally break down as follows:

 - Transportation to/from Princeton for interviews.